 This report includes sections on the following regional research, monitoring, and evaluation (RME) strategies: Fish population status, harvest, hatchery, predation, and data management.
 Each section addresses all relevant sub-strategies that apply to this project.
-The report addresses these strategies and sub-strategies as they apply to spring Chinook (Oncorhynchus tshanytscha), summer/fall Chinook (O. tshanytscha), and coho (O. kisutch) RM&E work in the Yakima subbasin.
-Steelhead (O. mykiss) RME work is addressed in related VSP (2010-030-00) and Kelt Reconditioning (CRITFC 2008-458-00 and 2007-401-00) projects.
+The report addresses these strategies and sub-strategies as they apply to spring Chinook (Oncorhynchus tshawytscha), summer/fall Chinook (O. tshawytscha), and coho (O. kisutch) RM&E work in the Yakima subbasin.
+Steelhead (O. mykiss) RME work is addressed in related VSP (2010-030-00), on-reservation watersheds (1996-035-01), and Kelt Reconditioning (CRITFC 2008-458-00 and 2007-401-00) projects.
 WDFW is addressing hatchery uncertainties related to genetic and ecological interactions under project 1995-064-25.
-YKFP-related habitat activities for the Yakima Subbasin are addressed under project 1997-051-00 (except for sediment sampling which is addressed here).
+YKFP-related habitat activities for the Yakima Subbasin are addressed under projects 1997-051-00 and 1996-035-01 (except for sediment sampling which is addressed here).
 Hatchery Production Implementation (O&M) is addressed under project 1997-013-25.
 Data and findings presented in this report should be considered preliminary until results are published in the peer-reviewed literature.